hugopeixoto/hugopeixoto.net/src/articles/making-a-website-with-rust.md

 cli](https://guides.rubyonrails.org/command_line.html#rails-generate) are
 things that help you getting started.

-This also led me to the [arewewebyet repository](https://github.com/rust-lang/arewewebyet).
+This also led me to the [AreWeWebYet repository](https://github.com/rust-lang/arewewebyet).
 I noticed that there are a lot of outdated and duplicate issues, so I tried to help by reviewing some of them.